The United States of St. Brendan the navigator; forerunner to Columbus – 16th May

 The Irish St Carthage (or Mochuda) – 15th May

 Carthage (affectionately known as Mochuda) was born near Castlemaine 564.
-He was Kerryman and a swineherd.
+He was a Kerry man and a swineherd.
 He was herding his father’s pigs in the fields, and by providence he saw passing a religious procession, with a bishop and clergy chanting psalms.
 Carthage was so moved at the sight that he ran to tell his father of the wonderful spectacle.
-Now his father had plans that Carthage become a warrior, but with time, and after some opposition, his father relented.
-His son became a monk instead in a nearby monastery.
+Now his father had plans for Carthage to become a warrior, but with time, and after some resistance, his father relented.
+His son Carthage became a monk instead in a nearby monastery.

 The young Carthage became a disciple of St. Carthage the Elder.
 The lad earned his knick name, Mochuda and did his religious profession at age twenty, in 584; he was ordained priest and founded the monastery of Kiltullagh in Kerry around 590-592.
 Mochuda was very handsome, and young women were swooning at the sight of him.
 But the clever chap used his charms, persuading them to devote themselves to God as virgins.
 He built them cells around his monastery.